-EDUC 4000 PRE-STUDENT TEACHING FIELD EXPERIENCES III This course is designed to continue to advance skills and knowledge in application of techniques and principles relating to instruction in the student's area of specialization.
-Requires a minimum of fifteen clock hours in the public school and completion of ETS Major Field Achievement Test in Education.
-(Prerequisites: Pre-Student Teaching Field Experience II and admission to Teacher Education) EDUC 4443 CLASSROOM AND BEHAVIORAL MANAGEMENT This course will develop knowledge and skills regarding the best practices related to motivation and behavior to create learning environments that encourage positive social interaction, self-motivation, and active engagement in learning; thus, providing opportunities for success.
+EDUC 4000 PRE-STUDENT TEACHING FIELD EXPERIENCES This course is designed to continue to advance skills and knowledge in application of techniques and principles relating to instruction in the student's area of specialization.
+Requires a minimum of ten clock hours in the public school(Prerequisites:EDUC 3002, Internship for Student Teaching and admission to Student Teaching)

+EDUC 4443 CLASSROOM AND BEHAVIORAL MANAGEMENT This course will develop knowledge and skills regarding the best practices related to motivation and behavior to create learning environments that encourage positive social interaction, self-motivation, and active engagement in learning; thus, providing opportunities for success.
 (Prerequisite Admission to Teacher Education)

-EDUC 4910 TEACHING EXPERIENCES IN MAJOR PROGRAM Observation, participation, and supervised teaching in the public schools.
+EDUC 4919 TEACHING EXPERIENCES IN MAJOR PROGRAMObservation, participation, and supervised teaching in the public schools.
 Nine credit hours are required by the Oklahoma State Department of Education.
 This will be split for double majors.
 (Prerequisite: admission to Student Teaching)